-First, activity based work models allow organisations to take a fresh approach to organising working processes, workflow and the structuring of workplace experiences.
+First, activity based work models allow organizations to take a fresh approach to organizing working processes, workflow and the structuring of workplace experiences.

 This nature of work will require a supportive office design which enables people to work in a model fashion, wherever is best for them (both in the office and out) and best suited to their tasks and work duties.

 For example, if an employee is needing to concentrate on detailed tasks with a great deal of focus, they may need a work environment that is both bright and free of visual or audible distractions.
 It gives total control of the workplace experience and work settings to the employee.

 On the other hand, if your employee is working informally and collaborating with their team, they may require a more conventional meeting space with a screen on the wall and a network connection (to minimize distraction and noise).
 Or they may need an informal space simply to brainstorm and discuss work issues if privacy and lack of distraction are less important.

 The rise of ABW across the globe has lead to an increase in ‘work form home jobs’ and remote working.
 Many organisations are planning to implement this work model as it has had major success in boosting employee satisfaction levels.

 The second benefit of activity based working is that it enables office space to be used more intensively and efficiently – enabling more people to be based at a building than in a traditional model.